About released attributes

 You should of course check your local laws, policies and user-agreements before releasing additional attributes.
 If the service provider in question only supports the older SAML 1.x standard then information cannot be transmitted as securely and this may affect your choices.

-If you remove the default attributes from your global policy you are unlikely to be able to gain access to any content.
+If you remove the default attributes from your global policy you may lose access to content.